Underground media in German-occupied France: Radio Londres and the underground press

 After the Fall of France in 1940, the BBC opened its studio to the first members of the Resistance who fled Occupied France.
 Radio Londres was born and would become the daily rendezvous of the French people for four years.
 It opened its transmission with, "Ici Londres.
 Les Français parlent aux Français..." ("This is London.
-The French speaking to the French..."), now a very famous quote in France.
-It was the voice of Free French Forces under Charles de Gaulle, who, on 18 June 1940, made his famous Appeal of 18 June, inviting his compatriots to resist the occupation, and rise up against it.
+The French speaking to the French...")
+It was the voice of Free French Forces under Charles de Gaulle, who, on 18 June 1940, made a speech known as Appeal of 18 June, inviting his compatriots to resist the occupation, and rise up against it.

 The press was constrained on French territory to considerable supply difficulties and strong political repression.
 Radio, which broadcast mainly from abroad, was not subject to the same forms of repression.
 Radio Londres, broadcast by the French section of the BBC seemed better placed to make the voice of the French Resistance heard and to have a psychological influence on the French.
 Its broadcasts could be listened to both throughout the country and within the homes themselves, but in 1940 there were only five million receivers and the transistor hadn't yet been invented.
 Moreover, the broadcasts only provided a view of events from the outside, and had limited knowledge of what was happening within French territory.

 Radio London and the clandestine newspapers thus had complementary functions in their common objective of bringing as many French people as possible to the Resistance.
 The radio was able to reach the entirety of the French population, while the press had the mission of fighting directly on the home front until it was able to spread more and more to the territory as a whole.